microsoftgraph/msgraph-cli/README.md

 > **Note:** this step is required if your client will be calling APIs that are protected by the Microsoft Identity Platform like Microsoft Graph.

-Follow the instructions in [Register an application for Microsoft identity platform authentication](register-app.md) to get an application ID (also know as a client ID).

 ## Creating the client application

 Replace `YOUR_CLIENT_ID` with the client ID from your app registration.